uenz/SparkleShare/README.md

 ## Status
 This is a fork of https://github.com/hbons/SparkleShare/ with is not maintained anymore.
 At the moment this fork offers the latest MacOS and Windows builds and recent build instructions.
-Goal of this fork is to port the code to net8.0 to keep the great application alive and multiplatform.
-The librarys are almost ported to net8.0.
-The gui shall be ported to [MAUI](https://learn.microsoft.com/de-de/dotnet/maui/what-is-maui?view=net-maui-8.0) or [AvaloniaUI](https://avaloniaui.net/) which will take a while.
+Goal of this fork is to port the code the dotnet core framework to keep the geat application alive and multiplatform.

 ## SparkleSahare